Fabian Osuji: Later career

 Osuji retired from Imo State University in 1990 to pursue a career in politics.
 In 1991, he stood as the Imo State Governorship candidate of the Social Democratic Party (SDP) with an unprecedented landslide victory.
 Osuji was heavily favored to win the governorship election ahead of the late Senator Evan Enwerem of the National Republican Convention.
 However, with a few days to the elections, the Federal Government of Nigeria, under General Ibrahim Babangida, disqualified Osuji along with former Vice President Atiku Abubakar and other leading gubernatorial candidates in several states.
-Osuji later served as Imo State Commissioner for Information and Social Development (1994–1996), and Pro-Chancellor and Chairman of the Governing Council of the University of Nigeria, Nsukka (2000–2003).
+Days after the election, he was cleared to contest for any electoral office in Nigeria.
+Osuji later served as Imo State Commissioner for Information, Culture, Youth and Sports (1994–1996), and Pro-Chancellor and Chairman of the Governing Council of the University of Nigeria, Nsukka (2000–2003).

 Osuji was appointed Minister of Education in July 2003.
 He was dismissed by President Olusegun Obasanjo in March 2005 following his indictment by the Economic and Financial Crimes Commission (EFCC) for allegedly offering N55 million ($400,000) in bribes to the National Assembly to pass an inflated budget.
 Obasanjo announced the dismissal in a national radio broadcast that implied his guilt.
 The case was handed to the Independent Corrupt Practices Commission (ICPC) for prosecution.
 In April 2005, Osuji was questioned by the ICPC, as were former Senate leader Adolphus Wabara and Senators Abdulazeez Ibrahim, Emmanuel Okpede, Badamasi Maccido and Chris Adighije.

 In May 2005 Osuji appeared in the Abuja High Court along with Wabara and five lawmakers.

 After extended legal battles, on 1 June 2010, an Appeal Court sitting in Abuja declared that the prosecution had failed to establish a prima facie case against Osuji, describing the government's actions as "embarrassing, barbaric and uncivilized" and subsequently quashed all charges against Osuji.

 Personal life and death

 Osuji held numerous traditional titles, most notably the Dike Eji-Eje Mba of Mbaise clan.
-He was married to Philomena Osuji and they had two daughters, three sons and six grandchildren.
+He was married to Dr. (Mrs) Philomena Osuji and they had two daughters, three sons and eight grandchildren.

 Osuji died on 28 February 2024, at the age of 82.